iamrahultripathi/ERA-Ecommerce/README.md

 # ERA-Ecommerce
 # MERN E-COMMERCE

 Hi!
-This project is completed by Esha Shelar, Arva Kachwala, Rahul Tripathi
+This project is completed by Rahul Tripathi, Esha Shelar, Arva Kachwala

 **For Backend** - `npm start`